-1. A student will be subject to involuntary medical withdrawal from Dartmouth by the Dean of Graduate Studies or his/her designee* if it is determined, after consultation with the College Health Service, that the student is suffering from a psychological or medical disorder and,
+1. A student will be subject to involuntary medical withdrawal from Dartmouth by the Dean of the School of Graduate and Advanced Studies or his/her designee* if it is determined, after consultation with the College Health Service, that the student is suffering from a psychological or medical disorder and,

 (a) engages in behavior which poses a danger of causing, or threatening to cause, physical harm to self or others; or

 (b) engages in behavior which poses a danger of causing, or threatening to cause, emotional harm to self or others; or

 (c) engages in behavior which poses a danger of causing, or threatening to cause, significant property damage; or